What information do you have on college crime?

 3 Theft or attempted theft of a motor vehicle.

 4 Any sexual act directed against another person forcibly and/or against that person's will.

-NOTE: Data are for degree-granting institutions, which are institutions that grant associate's or higher degrees and participate in Title IV federal financial aid programs.
+NOTE: Data are for degree-granting institutions, which are institutions that grant associate’s or higher degrees and participate in Title IV federal financial aid programs.
 Some institutions that report Clery Act data—specifically, non-degree-granting institutions and institutions outside of the 50 states and the District of Columbia—are excluded from this figure.
 Crimes include incidents involving students, staff, and on-campus guests.
 Excludes off-campus crimes even if they involve college students or staff.
-Detail may not sum to totals because of rounding.
 Some data have been revised from previously published figures.